Leisure, parks and markets

 On this page you will find updated information about changes to

-Following the Prime Minister’s update on Sunday 10 May, we know many residents will be thinking about visiting our parks, especially Victoria Park.
-New opening hours and revised safety measures for Victoria Park can be found here.
+We know many residents will be thinking about visiting our parks, especially Victoria Park.
+Read about the new safety measures for Victoria Park.

-As some of the limits on activity in parks are lifted from Wednesday 13 May, it is essential that social distancing is not forgotten.
-If you do decide to visit one of our parks, please stay two metres from those around you, follow the rules in place and be respectful to staff and volunteers as they work to keep everyone safe and our parks open for you.
+It is essential we don't forget social distancing.
+If you visit one of our parks, stay a safe distance from those not from your household, follow the rules in place and be respectful to staff and volunteers as they work hard to keep everyone safe and our parks open.

 Victoria Park is open